 A recommended practice for engineers and others who use creativity and inventiveness to solve problems or create a design or artifact is maintaining a portfolio of their work.
 Students enrolled in Rensselaer’s bachelor of science program in Industrial and Management Engineering are required to submit a professional portfolio prior to graduation.
 The portfolio is a collection of the student’s work representing examples of the professional skills and corroborating achievement of specific educational outcomes gained through the undergraduate program.
 Upon declaring Industrial and Management Engineering as the undergraduate major, students should contact the Undergraduate Program Director to obtain materials and instructions for assembling the senior portfolio.

 Cooperative Education Program

 The department encourages this option, which allows students to gain professional experience as part of the educational program.
-Additional information on co-op opportunities is included in the Educational Programs and Resources section of this catalog, as well as through the faculty adviser or the Career Development Center.
+Additional information on co-op opportunities is included in the Educational Programs and Resources section of this catalog, as well as through the faculty adviser or the Center for Career and Professional Development.

-The department offers the Ph.D. in Decision Sciences and Engineering Systems (DSES).
+The Industrial and Systems Engineering Department offers the Ph.D. in Decision Sciences and Engineering Systems.
 All applicants to the Ph.D. program must take the Graduate Record Exam (GRE).
-During the first year of residency, doctoral students are required to elect courses from the restricted list of approved doctoral courses, which are subject to adviser and Doctoral Program Director approval.
-The approved list of courses can be found under the Ph.D in Decision Sciences and Engineering program information.
+During the first year of residency, doctoral students are required to elect courses from the restricted list of approved doctoral courses which are subject to adviser and Doctoral Program Director approval.
+The approved list of courses can be found under the Ph.D. in Decision Sciences and Engineering program information.

-Courses directly related to all Decision Sciences and Engineering Systems curricula are described in the Course Description section of this catalog under the department code DSES.
+Courses directly related to all Industrial and Systems Engineering curricula are described in the Course Description section of this catalog under the department code ISYE.